A short story from the national bestselling author of The Russian Concubine . . .

 DON’T MISS: Includes a special preview chapter from Furnivall’s latest novel, The White Pearl.

 Kate Furnivall was born in Wales and currently lives in Devon, England.
-Married and the mother of two sons, she has working in publishing and television advertising.
-She drew inspiration for The Russian Concubine from her mother’s experiences as a… More about Kate Furnivall
+Married and the mother of two sons, she has worked in publishing and television advertising.
+She is the national bestselling author of The Far Side of the Sun, Shadows… More about Kate Furnivall

 Ebook | $2.99